Communicate

 Follow modified SPIKES – see Breaking Bad News

-P=“Tell me what you understand about your illness at this time?”
+P=“Tell me what you understand about how your illness is affecting you now?”

 Give information about disease state, reason for withdrawal/withholding and focus on what can still be done.